 Calculate the broiling time for the tails by following these steps:

-- If you are broiling several lobster tails from a package, pick one that is an average representation of all the sizes.
+- If you are broiling several lobster tails from a package, select one that is a representative average of all the sizes.
 Weight it.
 If it is 7 ounces, bake the entire pan of tails for just 7 minutes (1 minute for each ounce of 1 lobster tail).
-Remember, the cooking time is based on the weight of one lobster tail, not all.
+Remember, the cooking time is based on the weight of one lobster tail, not the total weight of all lobster tails.

 How to Broil Lobster Tails | Preparation